A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 The geomagnetic field is seemingly stable on the short-term scale, but it changes essentially on centurial-to-millennial timescales \citep[e.g.,][]{korte06}.
 Such past changes can be evaluated based on measurements of the residual magnetization of independently-dated samples.
-These can be paleo (i.e., natural stratified archives such as lake or marine sediments) or archaeological (e.g., clay bricks that preserve magnetization upon baking) samples.
+These can be paleo- (i.e., natural stratified archives such as lake or marine sediments or volcanic lava) or archaeological (e.g., clay bricks that preserve magnetization upon baking) samples.
 Most paleo-magnetic data preserve not only the magnetic field intensity but also the direction of the local field, while archeo-magnetic samples provide information on the intensity only.
 Using a large database of such samples, it is possible to reconstruct (under reasonable assumptions) the large-scale magnetic field of the Earth.
-Data available provides good global coverage for the last 3 millennia, allowing for a reliable paleomagnetic reconstruction of the true dipole moment (DM) or virtual dipole moment \epubtkFootnote{The concept of VDM assumes that the geomagnetic dipole is centered at the planet's center and its axis is aligned with the true magnetic axis.} (VDM) and its orientation \citep[the ArcheoInt collaboration --][]{genevey08}.
+Data available provides good global coverage for the last 3 millennia, allowing for a reliable paleomagnetic reconstruction of the true dipole moment (DM) or virtual dipole moment\epubtkFootnote{The concept of VDM assumes that the geomagnetic dipole is centered at the planet's center and its axis is aligned with the true magnetic axis.} (VDM) and its orientation \citep[the ArcheoInt collaboration --][]{genevey08}.
 Less precise, but still reliable reconstructions of the DM and its orientation are possible for the last seven millennia \citep[the CALS7K.2 model by][]{korte05}, however they may slightly underestimate the dipole moment, especially in the earlier part of the period \citep{korte08}.
-No reliable directional paleomagnetic reconstruction is presently possible on a longer timescale, because of the spatial sparseness of the paleo/archeo-magnetic samples in the earlier part of the Holocene.
-Therefore, only the virtual axial dipole moment \epubtkFootnote{The concept of VADM assumes that the centered geomagnetic dipole is always aligned with the geographical axis.} (VADM) can be estimated before ca.\ 5000~BC \citep[Y00 model by][]{yang00}.
-Note that the strong assumption of the coincidence of magnetic and geographical axes may lead to an overestimate of the true dipole moment, if the magnetic axis is actually tilted.
-Accordingly, we assume that the two models of Y00 and CALS7K.2 bind the true dipole moment variations.
-These paleomagnetic reconstructions are shown in Figure~\ref{Fig:geom}.
+Directional paleomagnetic reconstruction are less reliable on a longer timescale, because of the spatial sparseness of the paleo/archeo-magnetic samples in the earlier part of the Holocene \citep{korte11}.
+Some paleomagnetic reconstructions are shown in Figure~\ref{Fig:geom}.
 All paleomagnetic models depict a similar long-term trend -- an enhanced intensity during the period between 1500~BC and 500~AD and a significantly lower field before that.